CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 ### 2 2 Enabled standard user accounts

-During the initial installation or in the delivery state of a database management system, user and administration accounts are often not secured or only with passwords that are publicly known.
+During the initial installation or in the delivery state of a database management system, user and administration accounts are often not secured or only with passwords that are known to the public.
 There is a risk that these accounts will be misused.
 For example, an attacker with the publicly known credentials can log in to the database management system as a user or even as an administrator.
 Then he can read, manipulate or delete the configuration or the stored data.

 ### 2 3 Insufficient allocation of authorizations
 If authorizations are assigned or managed incorrectly, persons in charge or users of the database management system can receive authorizations that go beyond what is absolutely necessary.
 Thus, it is possible that the overly entitled persons or users carry out unauthorized actions on the database management system that have far-reaching consequences, as the following example shows:

 An incorrect SQL statement (for example, in an installation script) unintentionally deletes a large number of records in the database.
-Afterwards it is determined that the user actually only needed reading rights for these datasets, but also possessed unnecessary deletion rights.
+Afterwards it is determined that the user actually only needed read-only rights for these data records, but also unnecessarily had delete rights.

 ### 2 4 Unencrypted database connection